award

 Common Types of Injuries at Concerts or Live Events

-The types of injuries sustained at concerts or any other live event can vary greatly, depending on the type of event and the venue.
+The types of injuries sustained at concerts or other live events can vary widely, depending on the event and venue.
 Some of the more common injuries include:

 Who Can I Sue if I’m Injured at a Concert or a Live Event?

-Here are the parties that may be vicariously responsible for injuries at a concert/live event include:
+Here are the parties that may be vicariously responsible for injuries at a concert/live event:

 • The owner or operator of the venue where the concert/live event took place